Overview

 agent

-A build slave.
+A runner for some workitem.
 Identified by host name and port.

 project